 Transportation and Lunch

-GenPsych provides free transportation at all five of our facilities.
+GenPsych provides free transportation at all nine of our facilities.
 Availability of transportation is handled on a case-by-case basis.
 Lunch is also provided at no charge for any client in our Partial Care Program.

 Goals of GenPsych Treatment